20centaurifux/zeef/README.md

 - **Logical Expressions** – Combine conditions with AND, OR, NOT
 - **Nested Queries** – Test properties of nested objects or collections

 Once defined, filter expressions can be compiled into executable predicate functions using the `zeef.eval` module.
-However, you can also create custom evaluation modules to translate filter expressions for different data sources (databases, search engines, APIs, etc.), enabling the same filter expressions to work across multiple backends.
+You can also create custom evaluation modules to translate filter expressions for different data sources (databases, search engines, APIs, etc.), enabling the same filter expressions to work across multiple backends.

 ### Fields